 Bankruptcy offers the perfect opportunity to rebuild your credit score by using credit cards and other forms of debt shrewdly.

-Here a few tips on how to master the credit score game after filing bankruptcy:
+Tips on how to master the credit score game:

 Tip #1 – Go for the top credit cards and other loan products first.
 Many debtors mistakenly believe that once they file for bankruptcy they are forever relegated to the “trash heap” of creditors who charge outrageous interest rates and annual fees.
 But many top tier credit card companies and other lenders have programs especially designed for debtors trying to rebuild their credit after bankruptcy.
 So you don’t need to go straight to the “subprime” market, debtors emerging from bankruptcy should ask top tier creditors about their programs for those attempting to rebuild their credit score.